Wanxiangzhiji/Ji_Qi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, Everyone, my name is Ji Qi.
-Welcome to my personal websit!👋👋 Nice to meet you all!😀😊
+Welcome to my personal website!👋👋 Nice to meet you all!😀😊

 I am currently a Ph.D. student in the Systems Engineering department at George Washington University, working with Pro.
 Caitlin Grady in our FEWsLab👑.
 I hold a Master’s degree in Management Science and Engineering (Industrial Engineering) from Tianjin University and a Bachelor's degree in Economic Statistics from Zhengzhou University.